-Step 3.
-Install a drive filler or a new drive to cover the drive bay.

-If you are instructed to return the old drive, follow all packaging instructions and use any packaging materials that are provided.
+- 1. Install the drive filler or a new hot-swap drive. - 2.
+If you are instructed to return the old hot-swap drive, follow all packaging instructions and use any packaging materials that are provided.

 Install a hot-swap drive